dashboard-system/dashboard-webserver/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+> **Part of the [Dashboard System](https://github.com/dashboard-system/dashboard-root)** - A complete multi-service aircraft control platform with MQTT integration, real-time communication, and modern web interface.

 ## 👥 Contributing

 1. Fork the repository